- Survey Facts: Participation (Facts 1 through 5)

 SURVEY FACT 14:

-One in four children in My Childhood Cancer: Survey Series was admitted to the hospital for symptoms related to, or diagnosis of cancer.
+One in four children in My Childhood Cancer: Survey Series was admitted to the hospital for symptoms related to, or for diagnosis of, cancer.

 SURVEY FACT 15:

-While approximately half of families did not travel far from home for symptoms related to, or diagnosis of cancer (less than 25 miles away), a small but significant proportion (13%) traveled over 100 miles.
+While approximately half of families did not travel far from home for symptoms related to, or for diagnosis of, cancer (less than 25 miles away), a small but significant proportion (13%) traveled over 100 miles.
 Some even traveled 250 miles or more from home.

 SURVEY FACT 16:

-Acute lymphocytic leukemia (ALL), brain tumor and neuroblastoma are the most reported childhood cancer diagnoses in My Childhood Cancer: Survey Series.
+Acute lymphocytic leukemia (ALL), brain tumors and neuroblastoma are the most reported childhood cancer diagnoses in My Childhood Cancer: Survey Series.
 Of these, ALL impacts the largest number of participating families.

 SURVEY FACT 17: